-(AP) -- The Oklahoma Supreme Court has granted a stay of executions for two death row inmates Monday.
+Oklahoma Supreme Court grants stay of execution for death row inmates